Brandon Roberts (composer)

-Brandon Roberts (born 1976 or 1977) is an American composer for film and television.
+Brandon Roberts (born 1976) is an American composer for film and television.
 He, along with Marco Beltrami, won the Creative Arts Emmy Award for Outstanding Music Composition for a Documentary Series or Special (Original Score) for Free Solo (2018).
 He also collaborated with Beltrami on the CBS All Access series The Twilight Zone (2019–2020).
 He also composed the score for the 2018 film Unbroken: Path to Redemption.
 In 2025, he composed the original score for the second season of Andor, taking over scoring duties from fellow composer Nicholas Britell; Roberts was nominated for the 2025 Primetime Emmy Award for Outstanding Music Composition for a Series (Original Dramatic Score).

-He is from Carmel-by-the-Sea, California.
-He attended the University of Southern California.
+He is from Carmel-by-the-Sea, California and attended the University of Southern California.